nephente1/movie-finder/README.md

 **Most important:**
 1. React is the pure java script library
 2. We can use vanilla js inside the code at all times
-3. React dont need any other tools for working

 ## automation development
 1. Babel // jsx files